CarsonLenze/CarsonLenze/README.md

 ### <img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Hi.gif" width="29px"> Hello world!&nbsp;

-<h4>I am a 19-year-old just trying to figure out how life works.
+<em>I am a 19-year-old just trying to figure out how life works.
 From very early on in my life, I loved computers and technology.
-This has helped me develop a very good technological mindset, and given me the curiosity to learn more. </h4>
+This has helped me develop a very good technological mindset, and given me the curiosity to learn more.
  <br/>

 <p align="left">